boshoffwillem/design-patterns/README.md

 ## Recursive Generics Pattern

-This pattern is defined first, becuase many of the other examples use this.
+This pattern is defined first, because many of the other examples use this.
 Recursive generics is used when you have a decent inheritance hierarchy and you need to be able to propagate the most derived class to either the base class or any other parent class.